 “Actually it has not translated into any specific action, but the mere awareness is also very important.”

 Building awareness and connections is what the Frontiers of Engineering program is all about.
 The Frontiers of Engineering meetings are planned for and by younger engineers.
 There is a meeting in India in May, one in Japan in June and one in California in September.

 I’m Karen Leggett.

 And I’m Jonathan Evans.
 You are listening to As It Is from VOA Learning English.

 And that’s our program for today.
-Be sure to join us again tomorrow for another edition of As It Is.
+Be sure to join again tomorrow for another As It Is.
 I’m Jonathan Evans.
 Thanks for listening.